-Broth is such a big part of a good ramen.
-The more flavor you can develop the heartier the ramen will be in the end.
+Broth is such a big part of a good ramen soup.
+The more flavor you can develop, the heartier the ramen will be in the end.
 Using the slow cooker to make the broth and beef for this Slow Cooked Beef Ramen brings all the flavor to the bowl.
-Some ramens have 10 different components, above the broth, and it can be overwhelming.
+Some ramens have 20 different components, above the broth, and it can be overwhelming.
 Don’t get me wrong I love that type of ramen too, but this particular recipe, is not that.
-Beef, mushroom, scallion and an egg can together for a delightful ramen creation.
+Beef, mushroom, scallion and an egg come together for a delightful ramen creation.

 Making a ramen egg is a skill in and of itself.
 And there are lots and lots of techniques that work.
 The technique I use works for me and the way I cook.
 It only really requires using a timer.
 I love that they peel so easily so that you get a beautiful white and a runny yolk.
 The time in the boiling water is what really matter.
 For a runny egg, like in these photos, 7 minutes tops.
 If you want a soft boil go to 9 minutes.
 For a full hard boil go to 12 minutes.
 It’s all about preference on the eggs.
 My family loves a runny egg in the ramen.

 Now Let’s Get Cookin’!

 Slow Cooked Beef Ramen

 - 1 Slow Cooker (at least 6 qt)

 For the Broth